Gospel

 A closer look at the Scripture of the day, to see how it makes more explicit God’s word to us through the teachings of Jesus Christ

-‘Ever since St Augustine, the Ten Commandments have occupied a predominant place in the catehesis of baptismal candidates and the faithful’ (CCC §2065).
-The Ten Commandments outline how to live in right relationship both with God (the first three) and with our neighbour (the remaining seven).
-They cover all aspects of living in fidelity to the love of God for God’s people.
+‘Ever since St Augustine, the Ten Commandments have occupied a predominant place in the catechesis of baptismal candidates and the faithful’ (CCC §2065).
+The Ten Commandments outline how people can live in right relationship with both God (the first three) and their neighbours (the remaining seven).
+They cover all aspects of living in fidelity to God's love for God’s people.

 - Explore how the Ten Commandments can be applied to our own society and interpreted to guide our lives today.

-The new commandment of Jesus to love one another as he loved takes this a step further.
+The new commandment of Jesus—to love one another as he loved—takes living in right relationship a step further.

 - Explore the nature of loving as Jesus loved.

-- You could use some examples of people who have displayed this selfless love—for example, Damien of Molokai, Dietrich Bonhoeffer.
+- You could discuss examples of people who have displayed this kind of selfless love, such as Damien of Molokai and Dietrich Bonhoeffer.

 Symbols and images

-The new commandment of love for one another becomes the defining principle and sign of discipleship.
-It is through this love for each other, which sets believers apart from the rest of the community, that people will know that they are followers of Jesus.
-This is much more difficult than it sounds!
-The biggest challenge is to act with love towards those we find it difficult to like!
+The new commandment to love one another has become the defining principle and sign of discipleship.
+This love for each other sets believers apart from the rest of the community, and it is through love for one another that people will know that they are followers of Jesus.
+However, following this commandment is much more difficult than it sounds!
+The greatest challenge is to act with love towards those whom we find it difficult to like!

 Living the Word